tamizhvendan/tamizhvendan.github.com/source/_posts/2017-06-24-leveraging-interfaces-in-golang-part-1.markdown

 if err != nil {
   return err
 }
-// Do something with the id of type unit fmt.Println(id)
+// Do something with the id of type uint fmt.Println(id)
 ```